Essential Oils for Overall Health and Specific Health Problems

 Due to certain governmental restrictions, I’m not allowed to share with you my specific reasons for what excited me most about essential oils.
 But please stick with me and read on… and please read between the lines.

 Keep in mind the fact that I had just lost my mother to breast cancer which had spread to her bones and I was looking for anything and everything I could find to help protect myself.
-When I discovered this particular brand of essential oils, found out how pure they were, how essential oils help to oxygenate the body (always keeping in mind the knowledge that certain diseases love to play in anaerobic – meaning without oxygen – conditions), I got very excited.
+When I discovered how essential oils help to oxygenate the body (always keeping in mind the knowledge that certain diseases love to play in anaerobic – meaning without oxygen – conditions), and boost immunity, help repair cells, and a myriad of other things, I got very excited.
 My research led me to understand how essential oils can help with illness, emotions, immunity… so much.

 Image Source: freedigitalphotos.net / Ambro

 Did you know that many pharmaceutical drugs are based on the natural phytochemicals obtained from plants?
 Plants have been studied and used for centuries for medicinal purposes and what they’ve discovered is that essential oils are the life-blood of the plant.
 They have many healing properties.
 They protect the plant’s immune system and they can do the same for ours.